MarkDing/IoT-Developer-Boot-Camp-Wiki/hardware/Layout-Desing-Guide.md

 ****
 ## 3.4.
 Layout Design Practices - VDD filtering

-1. The lowest value capacitors have to be placed the closest to the VDD pins.
-Beside that, they need good grounding (with many close vias) at the ground side.
+1. The lowest value capacitors have to be placed the closest to the VDD pins. besides that, they need good grounding (with many close vias) at the ground side.
 The largest value capacitor filters can be placed far away from the VDD pins and is not required in case of battery operation.